Ze-sys/vizl/README.md

 # TODO LIST

--   More work needed to handle edge cases, specially with the pool selection feature
+-   More work needed to handle edge cases, specially with the pool selection feature.
+-   More work to do to increase efficiency in data handling and processing.
+The framework, streamlit, used is the fastest way to create data apps.
+It also comes with a a small caveat for some as it re-runs all or most ( not sure here) of the codes when a parameter is changed.
+That slows down things a bit, but definately not that slow.
 -   Fully automated testing
 -   Add a sidebar to select a team
 -   Add a sidebar to select a player